-- Be sure to read the following safety cautions before conducting repair work. - The caution items are classified into "♠ Warning" and "♠ Caution".
-The "♠ Warning" items are especially important since they can lead to death or serious injury if they are not followed closely.
-The "♠ Caution" items can also lead to serious accidents under some conditions if they are not followed.
-Therefore, be sure to observe all the safety caution items described below. - About the pictograms - This symbol indicates the prohibited action.

-The prohibited item or action is shown in the illustration or near the symbol. - This symbol indicates the action that must be taken, or the instruction.
+- Be sure to read the following safety cautions before conducting repair work. - The caution items are classified into " A Warning" and " Caution".
+The " A Warning" items are especially important since they can lead to death or serious injury if they are not followed closely.
+The " Caution" items can also lead to serious accidents under some conditions if they are not followed.
+Therefore, be sure to observe all the safety caution items described below. - About the pictograms - \wedge This symbol indicates the item for which caution must be exercised. - The pictogram shows the item to which attention must be paid. - This symbol indicates the prohibited action. - The prohibited item or action is shown in the illustration or near the symbol. - This symbol indicates the action that must be taken, or the instruction.
 The instruction is shown in the illustration or near the symbol. - After the repair work is complete, be sure to conduct a test operation to ensure that the equipment operates normally, and explain the cautions for operating the product to the customer.